camtheman256/pages/docs/python/03_editing.md

   level
 - adding other high level comments inside the function that explain what specific chunks of the function do
-- explaining what the more complicated pieces of the code do, such as the `global tickets_issued` and `else` block of the for loop
+- explaining what the more complicated pieces of the code do, such as the `else` block of the for loop

 **In short, use comments to explain the higher level _why_ of your code without just restating what the code does.**